 To help you navigate some common issues related to Caller ID, we've documented some of the most frequently asked questions.

 By default, your outbound ID is set to your primary, direct Dialpad number.
 That doesn't mean you can't tweak it for one-off calls, or even globally.
 Admins can, however, limit certain caller ID features office-wide.

 Yes!
 We've made it nice and simple to change your Caller ID from one number to another, depending on who you are calling (provided you already have multiple Caller IDs).
 For full details on how to change your Caller ID, please refer to this Help Center article.

 You'll need to be an Operator of a Department or Main Line, an Agent of a Call Center, or an Executive Assistant to place outbound calls using a Shared Line's primary and secondary numbers.

 Absolutely!
 You can block your Caller ID for a single call, or block caller ID for all calls regardless of device, through global caller ID (see this handy Help Center article for more details).

-How come my number does not always show up?
+How come my Caller ID does not always show up?

-Unlike local number portability (LNP), caller ID is not regulated by a governing body and there is no requirement that a particular carrier must lookup the CNAM (called a CNAM dip).
+Unlike local number portability (LNP), Caller ID is not regulated by a governing body and there is no requirement that a particular carrier must look up the CNAM (called a CNAM dip).
 If the carriers have not "dipped" since your Caller ID was changed, your old Caller ID will be displayed.
 Dialpad has no control over how often a carrier performs a CNAM dip.

 For more information on Caller ID settings, head to this helpful article.